MicrosoftDocs/intellicode/docs/share-models.md

 The best approach here is:

-1. [Create a custom model](custom-models.md#user-associated-team-models) on the existing codebase.
+1. [Create a team model](custom-models.md#user-associated-team-models) on the existing codebase.

 2. [Share the link](custom-models.md#user-associated-team-models) to the model with everyone who'll be using the new codebase.